Bill Kristol: Opposition to Donald Trump

 Kristol vehemently opposed the nomination of Donald Trump as the Republican candidate for president in 2016.
 He has continued to express animosity toward the Trump administration's domestic and foreign policy aims, and dismay at conservative Republicans who have accommodated themselves to the first Trump administration.

 In January 2019, Kristol criticized the Trump administration's planned withdrawal of U.S. troops from Syria and from Afghanistan.
 On December 21, Kristol and a group calling itself Republicans for the Rule of Law released an ad encouraging viewers to call their Senators to demand top Trump officials be forced to testify in his impeachment trial.

 In March 2020, Kristol endorsed former U.S. vice president Joe Biden for President of the United States.
 Kristol is founding director of Republican Voters Against Trump, a project of Defending Democracy Together, launched in May 2020.
 On October 15, Kristol voted for the Democratic ticket.
 He stated: "Just filled out my early absentee ballot in VA for Joe Biden & Kamala Harris, Mark Warner, and Jennifer Wexton.
 No regrets at all about this."

-Kristol did an interview with Jewish Insider in 2021 where he said that he identifies as more of a former Republican.
+In an interview with Jewish Insider in 2021, Kristol said that he identifies as more of a former Republican.
 Defending Democracy Together spent hundreds of thousands of dollars in January 2024 to support Nikki Haley and to run advertisements against Trump in the 2024 Republican presidential primary, the Washington Examiner reported.
-After the incumbent U.S. vice president Kamala Harris replaced Biden as the Democratic nominee for U.S. President, Kristol endorsed her on The Bulwark.
+After the incumbent Vice President Kamala Harris replaced Biden as the Democratic nominee for U.S. president, Kristol endorsed her on The Bulwark.

+Amidst the increase of the Trump administration's surge in deportation operations, and following the killings of Renée Good and Alex Pretti in Minneapolis, Kristol said: Also, may I say that I don’t agree with people saying ICE and CBP need "more training."
+They’re doing exactly what this administration has trained them to—impose a reign of fear in blue cities.
+They don’t need more training.
+They need to be ripped up root and branch.